ZebraAlgebra/nla2022_hw/hw04/README.md

 # 🗎 Files in this repository

-This repository will contain the code files and the terminal, plot screenshots of the code files for **nla2022 homework 4** (since NTUCOOL site does not allow `.m` files while the homework requires access to the screenshots and code files).
+This repository contains the code files and the terminal, plot screenshots of the code files for **nla2022 homework 4** (since NTUCOOL site does not allow `.m` files while the homework requires access to the screenshots and code files).

 I cannot finish problem 5 before deadline of this assignment, if there are uploads of codes for Problem 5 and functions for hw5, they are all after the deadline; the others listed below are not.